ironcalc/IronCalc/docs/README.md

 ## Installation

-Start installing the required dependencies by running the following command in your terminal:
+Start installing the required dependencies by changing directory to the docs folder of your IronCalc repository and running the following command in your terminal:

 ```bash
 npm install